makrai/notes/virtanen1912-finnish-bert.md

     * BERT and related models form the _de facto_ standard approach to embedding text segments as well as individual words in context

-  * computationally intensive task, requiring substantial resources.
-As of this
+  * computationally intensive task, requiring substantial resources
     * Unlike the previous generation of models, training BERT is a
   * Google has released
     * English and Chinese monolingual BERT models and the